 Question: "What was early Christianity like?"

-Answer: Early Christianity began roughly 2,000 years ago, shortly after the death, resurrection, and ascension of Christ.
+Answer: Christianity began roughly 2,000 years ago, shortly after the death, resurrection, and ascension of Christ.
 Acts 11:26b says, “It was at Antioch that the believers were first called Christians.”
 “Christians” means “Christ’s people.”
 Early Christianity consisted of a group of loosely connected local bodies of believers who gathered together on a regular basis, usually in each other’s homes to fellowship and worship together (Acts 16:15; 18:7; 21:8; Romans 16:5; Colossians 4:15).
 These churches generally had the organization of pastors, elders, and deacons within each individual congregation.

 This early New Testament church lived communally and often shared resources such as food and money (Acts 2:44-45 and Acts 4:32-36).
 Their services consisted mainly of preaching (during which time they might also read letters from missionaries such as Paul) and the singing of songs.
 They took offerings to support the journeys of their missionaries, and they performed baptisms.
 Also, they celebrated the Lord’s Supper each time they gathered together.